BUGS-NYU/nyu-cs-wiki/docs/Social/chipotle.md

 Brooklyn:

-- [1 MetroTech Center, Brooklyn, NY 11201](https://goo.gl/maps/Zhq3mnZryHnAY9g87): Close to Tandon so very conveninent but it can also get crowded since everyone likes to go there during their lunch break.
+- [1 MetroTech Center, Brooklyn, NY 11201](https://goo.gl/maps/Zhq3mnZryHnAY9g87): Close to Tandon so very convenient but it can also get crowded since everyone likes to go there during their lunch break.
 I would recommend trying to avoid between 12pm - 2pm.
 - [474 Fulton St, Brooklyn, NY 11201](https://goo.gl/maps/jXwYPkGQEQn9rATt9): Close to Dekalb; it's decent but you should probably go to Dekalb.

 Bonus: